 Genesee Valley has two restrooms placed on either side of the park.
 The first one is located between the Hawthorne and Dogwood Shelters.
 The second bathroom is located on the Elmwood Road side of the park next to the Roundhouse Shelter.
 Both are open seasonally between May 1st and October 31st.
 See the park map for specific locations (the bathrooms are the small orange circles).

 Before heading out to Genesee Valley Park print the map.
 The color coded hiking trails and additional details will keep you on the right track.

 There are two trails located in Genesee Valley Park, they are the Red Creek Trail and the Genesee Greenway.
 The Genesee Greenway stretches from Lehigh Valley Trail Park, and to Downtown Rochester.

 Genesee Valley Park has two golf courses.
 There is the North Golf Course and the South Golf Course.
-Both are located off of East River Road, for more information contact the club house at 585 424-2920.
-See the park map for specific locations and visit the website for more information.
+Both are located off of East River Road.

 Genesee Rowing Club